mit-acl/deep_panther/Readme.md

 Deep-PANTHER has been tested with Ubuntu 20.04/ROS Noetic.
 Other Ubuntu/ROS version may need some minor modifications, feel free to [create an issue](https://github.com/mit-acl/panther/issues) if you have any problems.

-The instructions below assume that you have ROS Noetic and MATLAB installed on your Linux machine.
-For Matlab you will only need the `Symbolic Math Toolbox` and the `Phased Array System Toolbox` installed.
+The instructions below assume that you have ROS Noetic installed on your Linux machine.

 ### <ins>Dependencies<ins>